 - Understand how cybersecurity talent differs from IT staffing and hire accordingly.

-- Look to conduct outside training on at least a yearly basis with all of your employees.
+- Conduct outside training on at least a yearly basis with all your employees.

 - Read the entire legislation and have your attorney make additional recommendations.

-- When implementing a blockchain app, such as Bitcoin, ensure it is fully-cybersecurity compliant.
+- When implementing a blockchain app like Bitcoin, ensure it is entirely cybersecurity compliant.

 SACS Consulting & Investigative Services is Here to Help